 President & Chief Investment Officer

-I started my own company because I wanted an opportunity to create wealth for people.
-The early days were fun, but it was tough competitively.
-By starting my own company, I could invest in the way I felt was best—long-term.
-That came from investing in the IPO of an innovative local technology company.
-I believed that company was going to change how we worked and how we did business.
+I started this firm because I wanted to create wealth for people.
+I could invest in the way I felt was best—long-term.
+Investing in the IPO of an innovative local technology company solidified my conviction; I believed that company would change how the world worked and did business.
+It did.

-I was pretty much raised by a single mother.
-My mother did not go to college but made sure all three of her daughters did.
-I remember when she said to me, ‘the world is not fair’ and I thought, ‘the world’s not fair?!’
-This was Sumner, Washington.
+My single mother pretty much raised me.
+She couldn’t go to college but made sure all her daughters did.
+She showed me that I could control one thing: my work ethic.
 I worked in the raspberry fields, moved up to the cannery, canning raspberries, strawberries, jam.

 BA, Business Administration with a concentration in Finance